How to utilise the project management structure and tools to effectively manage a coaching engagement

 - Name your project

-- Identify the major phases
+- Identify the major phases of your project

-- Check in with your goals – does that trigger any more tasks?
+- Check in with your goals.
+Does that trigger any more tasks?

-- Check in with your obstacles – does that trigger any more tasks?
+- Check in with your obstacles.
+Does that trigger any more tasks?

 In the Results Coaching model, you will move with your client through setting goals, creating strategies and then actions to go with the strategies, and again the model fits.

-But I began this blog talking about the self doubt that a coach might have in a business or executive setting if they lack deep experience in those roles themselves.
+But I began this blog talking about the self-doubt that a coach might have in a business or executive setting if they lack deep experience in those roles themselves.
 So here is the added benefit of projectising work.
 The immediate and relevant business outcomes, the simplicity on the other side of complexity include:

-your clients in creating a project out of their dilemma are demonstrating vision, focus and clear goals – beginning with the end in mind.
+Your clients in creating a project out of their dilemma are demonstrating vision, focus and clear goals, beginning with the end in mind.
 This is core to being a transformational leader.

 Your client is, by reducing their vision to a series of time delimited and resourced tasks, demonstrating the essence of managerial skill of getting the job done, or first things first.
 This is core to being a transactional leader.